 Rainy Afternoon looks pretty green in the little swatch, but I can tell you that on the wall it looks a lot more gray.

-It is kind of like a grayed-out olive tone.
+It is kind of like a cool and grayed-out olive tone.

 Rainy Afternoon is the darkest Benjamin Moore gray green that I chose, with an LRV of 13.49.